-What are ElectroHydroDynamics (EHD) and MagnetoHydroDynamics (MHD)?
+What are Electrohydrodynamic (EHD) and Magnetohydrodynamic (MHD)?

-Magnetohydrodynamics (MHD; also magneto-fluid dynamics or hydro magnetics) study electrically conducting fluids’ magnetic properties and behavior.
+Magnetohydrodynamics (MHD), also magneto-fluid dynamics or hydro magnetics) studies electrically conducting fluids’ magnetic properties and behavior.
 Examples of magneto fluids include plasmas, liquid metals, salt water, and electrolytes.
 The word “magnetohydrodynamics” is derived from the magneto- meaning magnetic field, hydro- meaning water, and dynamics meaning movement.
 The simplest form of MHD, Ideal MHD, assumes that the fluid has so little resistivity that it can be treated as a perfect conductor.
 In ideal MHD, Lenz’s law dictates that the fluid is in a sense tied to the magnetic field lines.
 To explain, in an ideal MHD, a small rope-like volume of fluid surrounding a field line will continue to lie along a magnetic field line, even as it is twisted and distorted by fluid flows in the system.
 This is sometimes referred to as the magnetic field lines being “frozen” in the fluid.
 The connection between magnetic field lines and fluid in ideal MHD fixes the topology of the magnetic field in the fluid—for example, if a set of magnetic field lines are tied into a knot, then they will remain so as long as the fluid/plasma has negligible resistivity.
-This difficulty in reconnecting magnetic field lines makes it possible to store energy by moving the fluid or the magnetic field source.
+This difficulty reconnecting magnetic field lines makes it possible to store energy by moving the fluid or the magnetic field source.
 The energy can become available if the conditions for ideal MHD break down, allowing magnetic reconnection that releases the stored energy from the magnetic field.

-MHD and EHD simulations in ANSYS Fluent software
+MHD and EHD Simulations in ANSYS Fluent Software

-The Magnetohydrodynamics (MHD) and Electrohydrodynamics (EHD) modules are added to the standard ANSYS FLUENT licensed software.
+The Magnetohydrodynamics (MHD) and Electrohydrodynamic (EHD) modules are added to the standard ANSYS FLUENT licensed software.
 The ANSYS FLUENT MHD-EHD model allows you to analyze electrically conducting fluid flow behavior under the influence of constant (DC) or oscillating (AC) electromagnetic fields.
 The externally-imposed magnetic field may be generated by selecting simple built-in functions or importing a user-supplied data file.
-For multiphase flows, the MHD, EHD model is compatible with the discrete phase model (DPM), the volume-of-fluid (VOF), and Eulerian mixture approaches in ANSYS FLUENT, including the effects of a discrete phase on the electrical conductivity of the mixture.
+For multiphase flows, the MHD, EHD model is compatible with the discrete phase model (DPM), the volume-of-fluid (VOF), and Eulerian mixture approaches in ANSYS Fluent, including the effects of a discrete phase on the electrical conductivity of the mixture.

-MR-CFD, an expert in the field of MHD-EHD simulations
+MR-CFD, an Expert in the Field of MHD-EHD Simulations

-With several years of experience simulating a wide range of problems in various CFD fields using Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
+With several years of experience simulating a wide range of problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
 Simulation Services for MHD-EHD simulations are categorized as follows: